SGM Degree / Materials Science and Engineering

 2000–2002: Associate Degree in Hotel and Restaurant Management, Nîmes

-Since 2008: Establishment of the Methods Division within the Rack Assembly Sector.
+Since 2008: Establishment of the Methods Division in the rack assembly sector.

-“The program I completed at the IUT in SGM provided me with a broad foundation in physical chemistry, but also—and most importantly—a practical understanding of all the applications of the technician’s role.
-To broaden my experience and as a recent graduate, I sought out various positions over the course of five years in very different fields: lab assistant at a university in an optics lab, technician at Beton de France, micro-graphic designer at SNECMA (Safran Group), and methods technician in aerospace at Thales Alenia Space—all on both fixed-term and permanent contracts.
+“The SGM program I completed at the IUT provided me with a broad foundation in physical chemistry, but more importantly, it gave me practical experience in all aspects of the technician’s role.
+To broaden my experience and as a recent graduate, I sought out various positions over five years in very different fields: lab assistant at a university in an optics lab, technician at Beton de France, micro-graphic designer at SNECMA (Safran Group), and methods technician in aerospace at Thales Alenia Space—all on both fixed-term and permanent contracts.
 There is such a wide variety of sectors and career paths, and I’ve never really had any trouble finding a job.
 The opportunities to advance to a management position are surprisingly straightforward and quick.
 This career has also allowed me to achieve a comfortable financial situation.
 As a result, I took two years off to travel and settle in New York and then Berlin.
 My goal after this break is to take an R&D position in industry that allows me to travel.
-When you have a well-rounded SGM background, you can be selective!”
+When you have a well-rounded SGM profile, you can be selective!”

 Rémi – 2009: Advanced Technician in Geotechnical Engineering, ESG Méditerranée